1.3.8.

-1.3.8. is a compilation album by death metal band Devourment, released in 2000 by Corpse Gristle.
+1.3.8. is a compilation album by American death metal band Devourment, released in 2000 by Corpse Gristle.
 The album was reissued in 2004 by Displeased Records and Unmatched Brutality Records with an upgraded layout and new artwork.
 1.3.8 was also released as a limited edition record by the label Night of the Vinyl Dead.
-It includes one new song called "Babykiller", the three tracks from the Impaled demo, and all eight tracks from Molesting the Decapitated.
+It includes one new song called "Babykiller" (1), all three tracks from the Impaled demo (3), and all eight tracks from Molesting the Decapitated (8).